lukashevich-vitaly/wildberries/README.md

 #### Instruction:
 + use "npm i" to create node_moduls, pakage-lock.json
-+ use "npm build" to create project
++ use "npm run build" to create project
-+ use "npm watch" to change project in real time
++ use "npm run watch" to change project in real time